AanshOjha/user-hub/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For support or questions:
+- Check the documentation
+- Review the code comments
+- Create an issue in the repository

+## 🔄 Version History

+- **v1.0.0**: Initial release with basic RBAC
+- **v1.1.0**: Added candidate management
+- **v1.2.0**: Document upload functionality
+- **v1.3.0**: Improved UI and simplified candidate fields

+---

+**Built with FastAPI, SQLAlchemy, and modern web technologies** 🚀